PetrKryslUCSD/FinEtools.jl/README.md

 ## News

+- 08/29/2021: Mesh export/import in the HDF5 format using DataDrop.
 - 08/12/2021: Added quadrilateral mesh generation by extrusion of a wire.
 - 08/12/2021: Added triangle mesh generation for circular segments.
 - 07/14/2021: Implemented the mechanism of the "delegate of"  to facilitate creation of user-defined finite elements.